Chase Slate vs. Discover it

 Another benefit of the Slate card is complimentary access to Chase’s Blueprint program.
 Blueprint is a set of powerful tools that can help cardholders manage their debt and reduce interest charges.
 For example, you can set a target date for paying off your entire balance, and Blueprint will provide a monthly payment amount that will allow you to reach your goal.
 In addition, Blueprint also allows cardholders to reduce interest charges by paying some purchases in full while carrying a balance on others.

 The Slate card also features a free monthly FICO score online, along with a summary of your credit report to help you keep track of your credit status.
 There is no annual fee for this card, but there is a 3% foreign transaction fee imposed on all charges processed outside of the United States.

-Yet Discover it is also a rewards card.
-Cardholders receive 1% cash back on all purchases, plus an additional 4% cash back on up to $1,500 spent each quarter in select bonus categories.
+Discover it is a rewards card.
+Cardholders receive 1% cash back on all purchases, plus an additional 5% cash back on up to $1,500 spent each quarter in select bonus categories.
 During the second quarter of 2015, the qualifying retailers include all restaurants and movie theaters.
 Rewards earned can be redeemed for merchandise, gift cards, statement credits, or an electronic deposit in your bank account.
 There is no limit to the rewards you can earn, no minimum to redeem rewards, and the cash back that you earn never expires, even if you close your account.

 With the Discover card, customers automatically receive a waiver of their first late fee, and there is never any penalty interest rate.
 Other features include a free FICO score each month online and on cardholder’s statements.
 Finally, the Discover card has an excellent reputation for customer service and all calls are answered by 100% US based representatives.
-There is no annual fee for this card, and no foreign transaction fees.

 How these cards compare